lightski/fruit_sale_crud/README.md

 # fruit sale CRUD app
 This is the official fruit sale order counting app for OSD.
 Written to aid counting of fruit orders as part of a fundraiser.
-See data_design.txt for table layout and data design (obvs).
+See data_design.txt for table layout and data design.
-I doubt this exact setup will help anyone, but it is an okay starting point if you're writing another PHP crud app.
+I doubt this exact setup will help anyone, but it is an okay starting point if you're writing a PHP crud app.
-I've used the architecture in a few of my other projects as well.
+I've used the architecture in a few other projects as well;
+it's nice to cross-pollinate and add back improvements as they come to me.

 ## INSTALLATION
 	- have web server with PHP and mySQL